Dobherrmann/MMM-Losung/README.md

 # MMM-Losung - German Losung for MagicMirror²

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+It will display the daily verse of the day from  www.losungen.de.
+You have to download the *.xml file from their website and place that *.xml file in the root folder of the module.

 ## Installation